Skip to main content

 The MOA also provides clarity around how the university and the union will engage when policies have an impact on a graduate assistant’s employment.
 Cornell has agreed to bargain with the union in cases where enforcing university policies has an impact on a graduate assistant’s employment, but not on the policies or the decision itself.
 The policies and decisions will apply, so long as enforcement is consistent with Cornell’s past practices.
 This distinction is important, as it enables the university to continue to administer policies to protect students, faculty, and staff, preserve the integrity of the graduate school experience, and allow the proper functioning of the university.

-NEW Sept.
-13: How many hours per week should graduate assistants devote to their studies?
+How many hours per week should graduate assistants devote to their studies?
 To their assistantship duties?

-All graduate students in research degrees are considered to be full time students and are enrolled in 12 credits of coursework and/or research.
+Answer: All graduate students in research degrees are considered to be full time students and are enrolled in 12 credits of coursework and/or research.
 By Cornell and New York state standards, 12 credits equates to 36 hours academic activity.
 This is a baseline expectation.
 Of course, many students invest much more time into their own studies.
 Students should have full-time engagement in academic duties that are developmental for their own training as a scholar and in furtherance of a degree.

 When a full-time student holds an assistantship position, the time commitment is 15 hours per week on average, with no week to exceed 20 hours.
 That rule is in place, in part, to ensure that students are not performing excessive service work for the university that slows their own degree progress.